 It’s true that there are regional differences in modes of polite address.
 It’s also true that women use endearment terms to men (as well as to other women: the only potential speaker-addressee pairing you don’t typically get is men using ‘honey’/ ‘sweetheart’/ ‘darling’ to other men—though they may use other comparable terms, like ‘mate’, ‘dude’, ‘bro/bruv’ or—to younger men—‘son’).
 But that doesn’t mean the women lawyers’ complaints are unjustified.
 To see why, let’s take a closer look at the underlying sociolinguistic principles.

 In 1960 Roger Brown and Albert Gilman published a now-classic article entitled ‘The pronouns of power and solidarity’.
-Its subject was the alternation (lost in modern standard English, but still present in many other European languages), between familiar and polite second person pronouns (Brown and Gilman referred to these in shorthand as T (familiar) and V (polite), from the Latin ‘tu’ and ‘vos’).
+Its subject was the alternation (lost in modern standard English, but still present in many other languages), between familiar and polite second person pronouns (Brown and Gilman referred to these in shorthand as T (familiar) and V (polite), from the Latin ‘tu’ and ‘vos’).
 They pointed out that what these pronouns communicate doesn’t just depend on which one you choose, but also on whether they’re used reciprocally or non-reciprocally.
 If two people address each other with the same pronoun, either T or V, they are treating each other as equals.
 Between equals, reciprocal use of the familiar T implies intimacy; reciprocal use of the polite V implies a more distant relationship of mutual respect.
 When the pronouns are used non-reciprocally, however, they imply an unequal, hierarchical relationship: the higher-ranked person addresses the lower-ranked person with T, while expecting to receive V in return.
 In this situation, the speaker who addresses you with T is not saying ‘I think of you as an intimate’, but rather ‘I think of you as an inferior’.

 The same kind of analysis can be extended to other forms of address like names and titles.
 In hierarchical institutions these are used reciprocally among peers but non-reciprocally between people at different levels of the hierarchy.
 In the military, for instance, you address subordinates by their surnames and superordinates with ‘Sir’ or ‘Ma’am’.
 School students call their teachers ‘sir’, ‘miss’ or ‘Mr/Ms X’, while teachers call students by their given names.

-Exchanges between unacquainted adults offer more freedom of choice, but the choice is not just random.
+Exchanges between unacquainted adults offer more freedom, but our choices are not just random.
 In customer service interactions (to take one common situation in which strangers address each other), the server may call the customer by a generic respect title like ‘sir/madam/ma’am’, a familiar term like ‘honey/dear/mate’, or neither.
 Here the choice will probably depend not only on the status of the two parties (e.g., their relative ages), but also on the type of establishment and the service being provided.
 I’d be surprised to be called ‘honey’ in a fancy restaurant, but I wouldn’t find it surprising in a diner.
 Nor would it offend me in a diner, because I wouldn’t suspect the server of patronising me: I’d understand the endearment as a form of politeness, treating a stranger like a friend or family member to signal that you are positively disposed towards them.
 In more formal contexts, though, politeness demands an overt show of deference (which can be accomplished by using a respect title), or at least the avoidance of familiarity (which can be accomplished by using no address term at all).

 The fact that the same address forms (T/V pronouns, given names/family names, endearment terms/respect titles) have both a ‘power’ meaning and a ‘solidarity’ meaning offers a useful get-out clause for men who are accused of talking down to women.
 They can say, in effect, that the women have mistaken one meaning for the other: what they intended to communicate was a solidary form of politeness (‘I am positively disposed towards you’), but the women have interpreted it as an example of the power meaning (‘you are my social inferior’) and taken offence where none was meant.
 Several of the comments on the Times’s Facebook thread suggested that women don’t find it easy to dismiss this possibility.
 Knowing that endearment terms can sometimes be used in a solidary way, even when the parties are not actually intimate, they do wonder if they might sometimes be judging men’s motives unfairly.